voronianski/soundcloud-audio.js/README.md

 #### `resolve('url', callback)`

 If you don't have SoundCloud `stream_url` (e.g. `https://api.soundcloud.com/tracks/:id/stream`) or you need track's metadata then this method is for you.
 Pass original track's or playlist's url as a first argument.
-Once data will be resolved without errors callback function will receive it as plain object as the only argument.
+Once data will be resolved without errors callback **function will receive it as plain object as the only argument**.

 #### `play([options])`